JacobLezberg/adventure-log/docs/quests.md

 - [ ] Find and kill [[black-spider|The Black Spider]]
 - [ ] Find Wexton and send him back to his wife Halia in [[phandalin|Phandalin]]
 - [ ] Deal with [[king-grohl|King Grohl's]] return, and his mysterious client
-- [ ] Figure out how to free [[rulkorf-alpensinger|Rulkorf]] from his attacker
+- [ ] Figure out how to deal with the entity stalking [[rulkorf-alpensinger|Rulkorf]]
-- [ ] Find the Soul Monger and the Tomb of the Nine Gods
+- [ ] Destroy the Soul Monger
-	- [ ] Find a guide who can take the party out into the jungle
+	- [x] Find a guide who can take the party out into the jungle
 	- [ ] Find Ozamataz Buckshank in the jungle
 		- [ ] Reach Camp Vengeance
+	- [ ] Locate the Tomb of the Nine Gods
+	- [ ] Defeat the Lich or whoever is using the artifact
+- [ ] Revive Beezer Twelve Washingbeard

 ## Mysteries/Questions